ktos/Eleia/README.md

 * `-s` or `--runOnSet` -> starts a single run (like `-r`) but on provided list of post ids, separated by commas, instead of getting new posts.
 You may use it like `-s 1,2,3,4` to analyze posts of id values equal to 1, 2, 3 and 4.
 Implies `-r`.
+* `--blacklist` -> comma separated list of forum ids, from which posts will be ignored,
+* `--ignoreAlreadyAnalyzed` -> ignores "already analyzed" database, analyzes every post from not blacklisted forums, does not create "already analyzed" database on exit,
 * `--help` -> displays the help screen and exits,
 * `--version` -> displays the version information and exists.